-You may be missing 1 tooth or more.
+You may be missing one tooth or more.
 A space in your smile may cause many problems.
-You have 2 options to correct it; either dental implants or dental bridges.
-While not as long lasting as dental implants, bridges provide a good tooth replacement option for our patients.
-Dr. Lenny Slepchik, offers dental bridges in his downtown Montreal practice.
+You have two options to correct it: dental implants or a dental bridge.
+While not as long-lasting as dental implants, bridges provide our patients with a good tooth replacement option.
+Dr. Lenny Slepchik offers dental bridges in his downtown Montreal practice.

 What Is A Dental Bridge?